eggsy/vue-lanyard/README.md

       userId: "162969778699501569",
     });

-    // Do whatever you want with normal Lanyard response object },
+    // Do whatever you want with Lanyard response object },
 };
 ```